 Happily there is more to the Canary Islands than sunshine.
 Scenic, welcoming and family friendly, the Canary Islands boast a wealth of attractions to suit all ages, abilities and preferences.
-From hiking volcanoes to water sports, art museums, nightlife and delicious cuisine, the Canary Islands hold an undeniable appeal for a villa holiday with family or friends.
+From hiking volcanoes to water sports, art museums, nightlife and delicious cuisine, a villa holiday in the Canary Islands holds an undeniable appeal with family or friends.

 How to get to the Canary Islands

 Many airlines operate regular international flights direct to the Canary Islands.
 Tenerife, Lanzarote, Gran Canaria and Fuerteventura all have their own airport.
 The flight time is around four and a half hours from the UK so be sure to pack your hand luggage with plenty of options to entertain your kids!
 Boats and ferries also connect the islands to each other and the Spanish mainland.